PaboXZ/Pager/README.txt

 user_is_admin - flag for admins: 1 is true, 0 is false
-user_last_active - timestamp with date of last activity (refresh page counts) user_temporary_flag - is user account temporary (local for single thread) or regular
+user_last_active - timestamp with date of last activity (refresh page counts) user_temporary_flag - is user account temporary (local for single thread) or regular user_active_thread - stores id of an active thread

-ERRORS(remember to clear after shown) error_create_thread - for unsuccessful thread creation									-not yet in use(need to be called) error_login - for unsuscessful login													-> index.php
+ERRORS(remember to clear after shown) error_create_thread - for unsuccessful thread creation									-> panel.php
+error_login - for unsuscessful login													-> index.php
+error_change_active_thread -unsuccessful thread change									-> panel.php

 MESSAGE(remember to clear after use) to do